 Clamp the cross support in place and mark for pre-drilling.
 We measured in at the top and bottom two inches from the sides and connected marks, creating two diagonal lines.
 We pre-drilled 2” from the top and the bottom on these lines.
 Use one 3/8”x5” hex head bolt along with two flat washers and one nut per hole to secure.
 Repeat with opposite seat cross support.

 These angle supports have been cut and, provided they fit and don't need to be adjusted, they should be ready to go!
 But there is a way to improve them.
 Use a speed square to measure along the angled cut at one end.
 Mark at 3 1/2" it should be very close to the edge of the board.
 Draw a line with the square perpendicular to the cut.
-You can cut of this little corner of wood with by hand or with a chop saw, depending on your skill set and what you're comfortable with.
-This little cut allows the top of the angle support to sit flush with the top of the under top support in the middle of the table.
+You can cut off this little corner of wood by hand or with a chop saw, depending on your skillset and what you're comfortable with.
+This little cut allows the top of the angle support to sit flush with the top of the under-top support in the middle of the table.
 Repeat with the other angle support.

 For this step you may need to trim your angle supports to help them fit.
 Pre-drill with a 9/32” bit into both ends of the angle supports.
 Use one 3” lag screw and one flat washer in each hole.
 Unfortunately, no one seems to carry a 9/16” nut driver bit, so we fell back on a ratchet wrench to do the job.

 Fit the center support (G) by sandwiching it in between the two angle supports.
 Secure with one 3” lag screw on either end and attach to the angle supports with a couple of regular 3” screws (being careful not to run into the lag screws)